-- 9.1.
-The Authority's assets have a significant value, which must be safeguarded. - 9.2.
-Brigade Managers shall be responsible for ensuring that adequate and effective arrangements are operated for the care and custody of all Authority assets and property within their remit, and that use is properly authorised and controlled (including adequate and effective security measures to prevent loss, and procedures to minimise damage and vulnerability).
-The assets of the authority include buildings, vehicles, furniture and equipment, computer systems, stocks and materials, money and investments; but also less obvious things such as data and information. - 9.3.
-Maximum limits for cash holdings will be agreed with Internal Audit, and shall not be exceeded without prior authorisation. - 9.4.
-The Treasurer is the only person authorised to lend and invest Authority resources.
-No officer may place Authority resources in any fund or account unless specifically approved by the Treasurer. - 9.5.
-Delivery notes must be obtained in respect of all goods received into store and goods must be checked as regards quantity and compliance with specification as soon as practicable thereafter. - 9.6.
-The Treasurer shall maintain appropriate records and inventories (including serial numbers where appropriate) and ensure procedures are operated for the safe custody, issue and disposal of
+- 9.1 The Authority's assets have a significant value, which must be safeguarded. - 9.2 Brigade Managers shall be responsible for ensuring that adequate and effective arrangements are operated for the care and custody of all Authority assets and property within their remit, and that use is properly authorised and controlled (including adequate and effective security measures to prevent loss, and procedures to minimise damage and vulnerability).
+The assets of the Authority include buildings, vehicles, furniture and equipment, computer systems, stocks and materials, money and investments; but also less obvious things such as data and information. - 9.3 Maximum limits for cash holdings will be agreed with Internal Audit, and shall not be exceeded without prior authorisation. - 9.4 The Treasurer is the only person authorised to lend and invest Authority resources.
+No officer may place Authority resources in any fund or account other than through pre-arranged treasury management processes. - 9.5 In respect of all goods received into Technical Services Centre must be checked as regards quantity and compliance with specification as soon as practicable thereafter. - 9.6 The Treasurer shall ensure that procedures are operated for the safe custody, issue and disposal of assets such as vehicles, moveable plant and machinery; equipment, furniture, information and supplies. - 9.7 At least annually, the Treasurer shall arrange physical stock checks of equipment, stores etc. against relevant records.
+Any significant surplus, deterioration or deficiency revealed as a result of such checks shall be investigated and reported promptly to Internal Audit. - 9.8 Issues of all stores shall be supported by a requisition stating the

-- assets such as vehicles, moveable plant and machinery; equipment, furniture, information and supplies. - 9.7.
-At least annually, the Treasurer shall arrange physical stock checks of equipment, stores etc. against relevant records.
-Any significant surplus, deterioration or deficiency revealed as a result of such checks shall be investigated and reported promptly to Internal Audit. - 9.8.
-Issues of all stores, other than small value materials, shall be supported by a requisition stating the quantity required and signed by a responsible officer. - 9.9.
-The Treasurer shall arrange for the valuation of assets for accounting purposes. - 9.10.
-The disposal of redundant items shall be recorded and should normally, subject to Health & Safety considerations, be by competitive tender or public auction. - 9.11.
-The Treasurer shall be notified of the intention to dispose of any item that might be regarded as capital or was obtained via a leasing agreement. - 9.12.
-The Chief Fire Officer and other officers where appropriate, shall arrange for the safe custody of the original documents for all contracts, leases, deeds and agreements, and similar legal documents made under seal. - 9.13.
-Assets purchased by the Authority shall be marked to identify them as property of the County Durham and Darlington Fire and Rescue Service, and shall not be removed or used except as required for the Authority's business and in accordance with specific procedures prescribed by the Chief Fire Officer.
+- quantity required and signed by a responsible officer. - 9.9 The Treasurer shall arrange for the valuation of assets for accounting purposes. - 9.10 The disposal of redundant items shall be recorded and should normally, subject to health & safety considerations, be by competitive tender or public auction.
+(Note the Chief Fire Officer has delegated authority to donate redundant decommissioned assets for charitable purposes up to a value not exceeding £10,000) - 9.11 The Treasurer shall be notified of the intention to dispose of any item that might be regarded as capital or was obtained via a leasing agreement. - 9.12 The Chief Fire Officer and other officers where appropriate, shall arrange for the safe custody of the original documents for all contracts, leases, deeds and agreements, and similar legal documents made under seal. - 9.13 Assets purchased by the Authority shall be marked to identify them as property of the County Durham and Darlington Fire and Rescue Service, and shall not be removed or used except as required for the Authority's business and in accordance with specific procedures prescribed by the Chief Fire Officer.